top of page

 The Wizards' War

-Often, those born long after historical events have no idea of the many things that have already happened and how much everything has changed.
-Those who are unaware of the story of Móragh, the vile and malevolent creature who commands the Twelve Nárax in defense of the creatures of darkness, do not know that he once fought for the gods of Anahkólion.
-Móragh, along with his subordinates, was part of the army of the Guardians of the Gods, who defended Mount Naumathar.
-However, due to reasons that will be revealed in "THE LORD OF DARKNESS - THE ORIGIN OF EVIL," involving disagreements, defiance of divine precepts, and other factors, he and his followers are considered traitors by the High Council of the Gods.
-And, according to the council, they betrayed everything they were created for.
-This had a high cost for the gods of Anahkólion and, of course, for Móragh and his followers.
-Furthermore, during the trial at the High Council of the Gods of Anahkólion, an incident occurred that none of the gods could have ever imagined.
-After all the facts and situations were presented, Móragh and his followers were deemed traitors to the fundamental divine principles.
-Because of this, they were all banished and sentenced to darkness until the End of Times, with Therbás, the god of Darkness, being tasked with carrying out the divine sentence.
-Unfortunately, something unforeseen happened: a rebellion occurred within the Argonas, led by the companions of the twelve members.
-A battle was fought, and divine blood was spilled.
+Often, those born long after historical events have little understanding of how much has transpired and how greatly things have changed.
+Those who do not know the tale of Móragh—the vile and malevolent creature who commands the Twelve Nárax in defense of the creatures of darkness—are unaware that he once fought for the gods of Anahkólion.
+Móragh, along with his subordinates, was part of the army of the Guardians of the Gods, defenders of Mount Naumathar.
+However, for reasons that will be revealed in The Lord of Darkness – The Origin of Evil—involving divine misunderstandings, affronts to sacred principles, and other factors—he and his followers are branded as traitors by the High Council of the Gods.
+According to the council, they betrayed everything they were created to protect.
+This betrayal came at a great cost, both for the gods of Anahkólion and, of course, for Móragh and his followers.
+Moreover, during the trial held by the High Council of the Gods of Anahkólion, an unexpected event occurred—something no god could have foreseen.
+After all the evidence and proceedings were concluded, Móragh and his followers were declared guilty of treason against the very foundations of divine law.
+As punishment, they were all banished and condemned to the shadows until the End of Time, with Therbás, the god of Darkness, tasked with carrying out the divine sentence.
+Unfortunately, something unforeseen happened: a rebellion broke out within the ranks of the Argonas, led by the companions of the twelve Nárax.
+A fierce battle ensued, and divine blood was spilled.
 Móragh cursed Thuror and all the gods.
-Faced with this, Thuror, the God of Gods, was compelled to take a stronger and more decisive action, punishing all the traitors and transforming them into grotesque creatures, who came to be known as Nárax, which in Idhílion means "the Cursed Ones."
-After that, Móragh, along with the other twelve, was imprisoned in one of the Laienürimim to remain there until the End of Times.
-However, Thuror did not anticipate another betrayal, which could mean the downfall of all the gods of Anahkólion.
+In response, Thuror, the God of Gods, was forced to take harsher action, punishing all the traitors by transforming them into grotesque creatures, henceforth known as the Nárax, meaning "the Cursed" in Idhílion.
+Afterward, Móragh and the Twelve were imprisoned within one of the Laienürimim, to remain there until the End of Time.
+But Thuror did not foresee another act of betrayal—one that could spell the downfall of all the gods of Anahkólion.

 bottom of page